SecretOnline/accessible-step/README.md

 ## License

 This mod is licensed under the Mozilla Public License 2.0.
 You may use this mod in your mod packs.
-Source code is included in a separate `sources.jar` file alongside every release.